mlange-42/modo/README.md

 ## Package re-exports

-In mojo, package-level re-exports (or rather, imports) can be used to flatten the structure of a package and shorten import paths for users.
+In Mojo🔥, package-level re-exports (or rather, imports) can be used to flatten the structure of a package and shorten import paths for users.

 Modo🧯 can structure documentation output according to re-exports using the flag `--exports`.